One more wanted for Nicosia murder (photo)

-Police announced on Friday that they are looking for one more person in relation to the murder of a 21-year-old following a violent fight in Nicosia old town in the evening of June 21.
+Police said on Monday that they are looking for one more person in connection with the murder of a 21-year-old following a violent fight in Nicosia old town in the evening of June 21.

 Police call on anyone with information that may help locate him to contact the Nicosia Crime Investigation Department on 22-802222 or the citizens’ hotline on 1460 or their nearest police station.